01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

        [ 0.        ,  1.22474487,  0.53452248]])

 ```
-# Exercice 3 One hot Encoder
+# Exercise 3 One hot Encoder
-The goal of this exercice is to learn how to deal with Categorical variables using the OneHot Encoder.
+The goal of this exercise is to learn how to deal with Categorical variables using the OneHot Encoder.

 ```
 X_train = [['Python'], ['Java'], ['Java'], ['C++']]